 Sexual Recovery Institute

 The Recovery Place

-Visit ebhevents.com for more details.
+Visit ebhevents.com for more information and to register.

 Elements Behavioral Health

 Elements' David Sack, MD in Psychology Today

 How can you tell if you or a loved one has a drug or alcohol problem?
 Short of consulting a health care provider or drug rehab center, there are lists of warning signs and quizzes you can take online, but there are also broader patterns to watch out for.